Value of Document Management

 More than documents: organizations and people

-It starts from the premise that the content your people create – in whatever form – is a key organizational asset.
+It starts from the premise that the content you create — in whatever form — is a key organizational asset.
 It should be easily accessible to anyone on your team who needs it, and has authority to see it… and inaccessible to anyone who doesn’t.

 Enhancing Organization, Control, and Access

-When you choose an advanced document management system such as Worldox GX, you can quickly and painlessly profile your new information in ways that make it accessible exactly when and where it’s needed.
+When you choose an advanced DMS, you can quickly and painlessly profile your new information in ways that make it accessible exactly when and where it’s needed.
 Your options for profiling and organizing documents are virtually infinite.
 If you’re a law firm, you might start by organizing your documents by client and matter.
-The U.S. Marine Corps, on the other hand, uses Worldox to organize weapons systems documents based on their usage on land, sea, or air.

 These high-level categories are just the beginning: once you’ve organized your system and started to profile your documents, your people can get at knowledge in all kinds of new ways.
-With everyone following the same consistent, enforced rules, crucial documents that were previously lost now consistently appear when they’re called for.
+With everyone following the same consistent, enforced rules, crucial documents that were previously lost can now be found.

-Enterprise-class document management systems typically bring together all of the following components; Worldox GX brings them together with exceptional simplicity, performance, and coherence.
+Enterprise-class document management systems typically bring together all of the following components with exceptional simplicity, performance, and coherence:

 - Library Services: tools for organizing and improving the way you save, catalog, and retrieve files